Exploring Cambodia: Poverty and Happiness in Extreme

 I don’t know how long Angelina stayed in Siem Reap, but she sure did leave an impression.
 At Ta Prohm there is one tree known as “The Tomb Raider Tree” that was featured in the movie; and the drink list in any Siem Reap watering hole isn’t complete without the “Tomb Raider”, a unique concoction of Cointreau, lime juice, and tonic water.

 Ta Prohm wasn’t my favorite place because of Angelina Jolie (I never saw the movie), but because I’m a big fan of Mother Nature when she shows us mere humans who’s the boss.
 Nothing gets the adrenaline going like a good electrical storm, blizzard, ice storm, etc., that can, in an instant, send modern-day society back to the eighteenth century.

-I visited Cambodia during the rainy season, and most of the country was under water and being used to grow rice.
-It seemed like the only dry ground was the 30-foot wide and 200-mile-long ribbon of national highway, NH6, between Siem Reap and Phnom Penh.
+I visited Cambodia during the rainy season, and most of the country was underwater and being used to grow rice.
+It seemed like the only dry ground was the 30-foot wide and 200-mile-long ribbon of the national highway, NH6, between Siem Reap and Phnom Penh.

 Each side of the road was lined with houses on stilts, goats, cows, and water buffalo all competing for the same meager grass; while cars, scooters, motorcycles, tuk-tuks, buses, trucks, bicycles, pedestrians, you name it traveling in both directions competed for their share of asphalt.